axieinfinity/ronin-documentation/docs/node-operators/mainnet/bridge.md

 You will need these keys later in the process.

 ### Review system requirements

-Below are the suggested system requirement to run a Ronin mainnet fullnode.
-However, it's not future proof as the data size of Ronin grow larger overtime:
+Recommended system requirements for running a bridge node:
 * 8-core CPU
 * 32 GB RAM
 * 700 GB high-speed SSD
 * AMD64 architecture

+These requirements, however, are not future-proof because Ronin data size grows over time.

 ## Install the bridge
 1. Set up directories: